WestGrid/manitobaSummerSchool2018/2-forAttendees.md

 for your laptop under **Setup** > *Laptop software*.
 Please install the required software before coming to class.

-Before the start of the summer school **all eligible attendees must obtain**:
+Before the start of the summer school **all eligible attendees are encouraged to obtain**:

 1. Their Compute Canada acounts.
 You can find detailed instructions [here](https://www.computecanada.ca/research-portal/account-management/apply-for-an-account).
 Please